Sarah Snook

 Sarah Ruth Snook (/snuːk/; born 1 December 1987) is an Australian actress.
+Known for her work on screen and stage, her accolades include six AACTA Awards, a Primetime Emmy Award, a Tony Award, two Golden Globe Awards and two Actor Awards.

-Snook is best known for her starring role as Shiv Roy in the HBO drama series Succession (2018–2023), for which she won two Golden Globe Awards and a Primetime Emmy Award.
-She has received three AACTA Awards for her leading roles in the films Sisters of War (2010), Predestination (2014), and Memoir of a Snail (2024).
+A graduate of the National Institute of Dramatic Art, Snook first gained recognition for her performances in the films Sisters of War (2010), Not Suitable for Children (2012), These Final Hours (2013), and Predestination (2014).
+Her breakthrough came with the role of Shiv Roy in the HBO drama series Succession (2018–2023), for which she won the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series.
+She subsequently appeared in the animated film Memoir of a Snail (2024) and the Peacock limited series All Her Fault (2025), the later of which earned her a nomination for the Primetime Emmy Award for Outstanding Lead Actress in a Limited Series or Movie.

-On stage, Snook starred in the West End and Broadway productions of The Picture of Dorian Gray (2024–2025), for which she won the Laurence Olivier Award and the Tony Award for Best Actress in a Play.
+On stage, Snook starred in the West End and Broadway productions of The Picture of Dorian Gray (2024–2025), for which she won the Laurence Olivier Award and the Tony Award for Best Lead Actress in a Play.
 Her other theatre credits include roles in King Lear (2009), The Master Builder (2016) and Saint Joan (2018).

 Early life and education

 Sarah Ruth Snook was born on 1 December 1987 in Adelaide, South Australia, and grew up in the suburb of Eden Hills.
 She has two older sisters.
 Her father, a swimming-pool salesman, and her mother, an aged care provider, divorced when she was young.
 She attended St John's Grammar School in Belair and won a drama scholarship to Scotch College in Torrens Park.
 Her first paying job was as a fairy at children's birthday parties.

 In 2008, she graduated from Sydney's National Institute of Dramatic Art.